 The new version of Toast incorporates a brand new graphical user interface, and also sports the ability to do background printing, regardless of whether or not your drive has buffer underrun (or “burnproof”) protection.
 Other new features include preparation of digital video files for the Video CD format; DVD mastering on DVD-R, DVD-RW, and DVD-RAM drives; support for the MP3 CD-ROM format; improved data and audio CD format support; more broad support for CD copying; and an online help system.

 Toast 5 Titanium’s system requirements call for a PowerPC-based Mac running Mac OS 8.6 or later; 12MB of RAM; 100MB free hard disk space; QuickTime 4.0 or later; and a recordable CD or DVD drive.
 Mac OS X support has been promised, as well — Roxio plans to deliver an OS X update for Toast once Apple makes available the appropriate development materials needed to incorporate device support via Mac OS X.

 Nemechek also advised to keep an eye out for

-to Toast 5 Titanium, version 5.0.1, which will work with Apple’s Disc Burner and iTunes software.
+a forthcoming update to Toast 5 Titanium, version 5.0.1, which will work with Apple’s Disc Burner and iTunes software.
 That update is expected to be released in April.